 Competition and Partnerships intensify

 The number of OTT services available to subscribers is continuing to grow.
-More and more content producers are turning to D2C (Direct to Consumer) models to maximise their revenues and retain control over rights to their catalogues.
+More and more content producers are turning to D2C (Direct to Consumer) models to maximize their revenues and retain control over rights to their catalogues.
 In the US, the number of video services is now nearly 300.

 There’s little doubt that the largest providers, including Netflix, Hulu, and Disney+, will be stacked by subscribers as discussed in our previous blog on Service Stacking.
 But what about the rest of the OTT ecosystem?
 According to research by Imagen, 17% of consumers believe that eventually there will be too many services to choose from.
 These providers will need to find new ways to engage and retain subscribers.